-An analysis of the uncertainties in the emission inventory estimate was conducted by Webb and Misselbrook (2004) using @RISK software (Palisade Europe, London), in which a distribution was attached to each of the model inputs (activity or emission factor data), based on the distribution of raw data or, where no or only single estimates exist, on expert assumptions.
-A large number of model runs (2000) were then conducted in which input values were selected at random from within the given distribution (Latin hypercube sampling) and an uncertainty limit produced for each of the model outputs.
-The 95% confidence interval for the total inventory estimate was estimated to be $\pm 20\%$ (i.e. ± 48.8 kt NH3 for the 2016 estimate).
+An estimate of the uncertainties in the emission inventory estimate was conducted using Monte Carlo simulation, in which a probability distribution function was provided for each of the model inputs (activity or emission factor data), based on the distribution of raw data or, where no or only single estimates exist, on expert assumptions.
+The 95% confidence interval for the total inventory estimate was estimated to be approximately $\pm 15\%$ (i.e. ± 36.1 kt NH3 for the 2018 estimate).